gi-ev/LNI/README.md

 Quick start:
 Download [lni-author-template.tex](lni-author-template.tex) and edit it in your favorite LaTeX editor.
-You will have to use [BibTeX](https://www.ctan.org/pkg/bibtex) as bibliography tool.
+By default [BibTeX](https://www.ctan.org/pkg/bibtex) is used as bibliography tool.
-In case you want to use [biblatex](https://www.ctan.org/pkg/biblatex) and [Biber](https://www.ctan.org/pkg/biber), read on in the documentation of this class.
+In case you want to use [biblatex](https://www.ctan.org/pkg/biblatex) together with [Biber](https://www.ctan.org/pkg/biber) (strongly recommended), read on in the documentation.
+There is a specialized package [`biblatex-lni`](https://github.com/gi-ev/biblatex-lni), which can easily be included to get correctly formed bibliographies.

 You should use `pdflatex` as `xelatex` and `lualatex` lack some features of the class file.

 Stable versions are always uploaded to CTAN (https://www.ctan.org/pkg/lni).